Bomays/holbertonschool-system_engineering-devops/README.md

         Security vulnerabilities (no firewall or HTTPS).
         Lack of monitoring.

-## Task 2: Secured and Monitored Infrastructure
+## Secured and Monitored Infrastructure

     Introduces firewalls, SSL certificates, and monitoring clients:
         Firewalls filter unauthorized traffic.